Mrowa96/ammatti/README.md

 # ammatti

-- read template entry file (preferably jsx)
-- transform it through some tool - vite?
-- put contents to puppeteer
-- save it/open browser for develop
+## Requirements

+Check package.json to see supported node.js and npm versions

+## Modes

+- dev - Run `npm run dev` to open browser with devtools to develop your resume
-npm run generate --template=x/y/... - run headless chrome and save pdf to file with date etc npm run dev --template=x/y/... - open chrome with devtools
+- generate - Run `npm run generate` to generate and save resume to pdf file

-No TS, configuration is just too much for such simple project